quicwg/multipath/draft-ietf-quic-multipath.md

 An endpoint that wants to abandon a path MUST explicitly close the path by sending a PATH_ABANDON frame (see {{path-abandon-frame}}).
-This is true whether the decision to close the path results from implicit signals such as an idle time-out or packet losses (see {{idle-time-close}}) or for any other reason, such as management of local resources.
+This is true whether the decision to close the path results from implicit signals such as an idle time-out (see {{idle-time-close}}) or packet losses as well as for any other reason such as management of local resources.

 The peers that send a PATH_ABANDON frame MUST treat all connection